ROCm/MIVisionX/README.md

   * `vx_winml` is not supported on `Linux`
   * source code will not available with `apt-get` / `yum` install
   * the installer will copy
-    + executables into `/opt/rocm/mivisionx/bin`
+    + Executables into `/opt/rocm/bin`
-    + libraries into `/opt/rocm/mivisionx/lib`
+    + Libraries into `/opt/rocm/lib`
-    + OpenVX and module header files into `/opt/rocm/mivisionx/include`
+    + OpenVX and module header files into `/opt/rocm/include/mivisionx`
+    + Model compiler, & toolkit folders into `/opt/rocm/libexec/mivisionx`
-    + model compiler, toolkit, & samples placed in `/opt/rocm/mivisionx`
+    + Apps, & samples folder into `/opt/rocm/share/mivisionx`
+    + Docs folder into `/opt/rocm/share/doc/mivisionx`
   * Package (.deb & .rpm) install requires `OpenCV v3+` to execute `AMD OpenCV extensions`

 #### Using `MIVisionX-setup.py`